bhayward93/Linus-rants-ZSH/README.md

 # Linus-rants-ZSH
 Outputs a random Linus Torvalds rant every time you open a ZSH shell, using the dataset provided by Corollari at https://github.com/corollari/linusrants.

+# Example Quotes
+> And if you cannot understand what tens of people have tried to explain to you, you are just f*cking stupid.

+> Completely immaterial.
+Seriously.  ...
+Answer: you don't. ...
+It's wrong.
+It's fundamentally invalid crap.  ...
+NO WAY IN HELL do we add generic support for doing shit.
+Really.
+If p9 does crazy crap, that is not an excuse to extend the crazy crap to more code.

+> No it's not.
+Please fix your crappy script.
+First off, that '#' is wrong.
+It should be a space.

 # Preview
 ![https://i.imgur.com/ZluOL8Z.png](https://i.imgur.com/ZluOL8Z.png)